Aa

 [chapter]

-As you can see, Spanish alphabet is almost the same as English and most sounds are also the same.
+As you can see, the Spanish alphabet is almost the same as English and most sounds are also the same.
 However, there are nuances with some letters that are marked by *:

 • LL (double L) and Y are pronounced as Y in Y